zebader/rnpo/src/content/useCases/holodia-content.md

 Next, I introduced randomization to Holoworlds, making certain characters and elements appear unpredictably during sessions.
 This made environments feel dynamic and 'alive,' extending user interest and engagement.

 Finally, I designed new unlockable rewards, such as holoships and avatar outfits, attainable only by collecting all trophies within an environment or seasonal event.
-This provided users with tangible, shareable incentives to fully engage with the collectible system."
+This provided users with tangible, shareable incentives to fully engage with the collectible system.

 ## Metrics